 The Department of Defense Appropriations Act for FY2003 (P.L.
-107-248) provides a total of \$1.31 billion for the Defense Environmental Restoration Accounts, over \$30 million more than the Administration's request and the enacted FY2002 funding level of \$1.28 billion.
-The increase in funding is reserved for improving the pace of cleanup at FUDS sites, which has been criticized for proceeding more slowly than cleanup at currently active installations.
-(Refer to page 24 for further discussion of P.L.
+107-248) provided a total of \$1.31 billion for all five Defense Environmental Restoration Accounts, about \$30 million more than the Administration's request of \$1.28 billion, and nearly \$40 million more the FY2002 funding level of \$1.27 billion.
+The increase in funding was reserved for improving the pace of cleanup at FUDS sites, which has been criticized for proceeding more slowly than cleanup at currently active installations.
+(Refer to page 22 for further discussion of P.L.
 107-248.)

 Cleanup at base closure sites is authorized separately under the Base Realignment and Closure (BRAC) Account in the annual authorization bill for National Defense.
 Appropriations for base closure activities are provided under the BRAC account in the annual appropriations bill for Military Construction.
 Congress authorized four rounds of base closures in 1988, 1991, 1993, and 1995, and established a separate BRAC account for each round.
 These sites are separate from former military properties, known as FUDS, which are discussed above.
+The Military Construction Appropriations Act for FY2003 (P.L.
+107-249) provided \$561 million for the BRAC account, from which DOD allocated \$540 million for cleanup activities at base closure sites.
+This amount is about \$69 million less than the FY2002 cleanup allocation of \$609 million.
+(Refer to page 23 for further discussion of P.L.
+107-249.)